Can You Make Money With Solar Panels?

 Net metering in the US

-If you are exporting solar power to the grid during the day’s sunlight hours, your utility can monitor your energy production with a two-way meter.
-Unlike a traditional meter that only tracks your property’s electricity consumption, your two-way (or smart) meter can also measure your solar energy generation.
+If you are exporting solar power to the grid, your utility can monitor your energy production with a two-way meter that can measure both the electricity you consume from and send to the grid.

 For example, let’s say you and your family use 1,200 kilowatt-hours (kWh) of electricity in May.
 In the same time period, your solar panels generated 1,100 kWh of solar electricity that was sent into the energy grid.
 In an area with a 1-to-1 net metering policy, you would only be charged for 100 kWh of utility-supplied power on your May energy bill.